 Examples of this are:

 Your personal information will only be used for purposes that benefit treatment and care.
 It will never be used for marketing or insurance purposes.

-To help us monitor our performance, evaluate and develop the services we provide, it is necessary to review and share information with NHS England, Department of Health and NHS Clinical Commissioning Groups (CCGs).
-This information may be, for example, your age or gender, but nothing that would identify you.
-We would never share your name or address.
+To help us monitor our performance, evaluate and develop the services we provide, it is necessary to review and share information with our parent organisations Solent Mind and Southern Health NHS Foundation Trust, NHS England, Department of Health and the four NHS Clinical Commissioning Groups (CCGs) that commission our service: North Hampshire CCG, South Eastern Hampshire CCG, Fareham & Gosport CCG and West Hampshire CCG.

 Please contact us if you have any questions or wish to opt out of sharing your information with the above.

 Everyone working in NHS Talking Therapies Hampshire has a legal duty to keep information about you confidential.
 Anyone who receives information from us is also under a legal duty to keep it confidential.

 As well as helping us to provide the appropriate support and treatment, your record can also provide us with an important source of information when we need to:

 Investigate complaints, legal claims or untoward incidents within our service

 We store this type of information in a separate location from the rest of your patient record.
 Only staff involved in responding to a concern, complaint, legal claim or incident, will have access to your information.

 The policies and procedures that govern how we respond to concerns, complaints, legal claims and incidents are held by our parent organisations, Solent Mind and Southern Health NHS Trust.